AdobeDocs/campaign.en/help/v8/send/sending-with-enhanced-mta.md

 ---
 # Sending with the Enhanced MTA {#sending-with-enhanced-mta}

-The **Adobe Campaign Enhanced MTA** (Mail Transfer Agent) provides an upgraded sending infrastructure allowing for improved deliverability, reputation, throughput, reporting, bounce handling, IP ramp up and connection setting management.
+The **Adobe Campaign Enhanced MTA** (Mail Transfer Agent) provides an upgraded sending infrastructure allowing for optimal deliverability, reputation, throughput, reporting, bounce handling, IP ramp up and connection setting management.

 It is implemented to improve scalability, increase delivery throughput and help send more emails faster.
 This is achieved with new adaptive delivery techniques that alter email sending settings in real-time based on feedback from Internet Service Providers.

-### Usage and benefits
+## Usage and benefits

 **What is the Enhanced MTA?**

-Adobe Campaign can now be upgraded to use a new MTA (Mail Transfer Agent) which runs SparkPost’s commercial email MTA called **Momentum**.
+Adobe Campaign uses a Mail Transfer Agent (MTA) which runs SparkPost’s commercial email MTA called **Momentum**.

-Momentum represents innovative, high-performance MTA technology which includes smarter bounce handling and an automated deliverability optimization capability that helps senders achieve and maintain optimal inbox delivery rates. <!--More than 37% of the world’s business email is sent using SparkPost’s MTA technology.-->
+Momentum represents innovative, high-performance MTA technology which includes smarter bounce handling and an automated deliverability optimization capability that helps senders achieve and maintain optimal inbox delivery rates.

 **What are the benefits?**

-* Adobe Campaign clients using the Enhanced MTA have seen a <!--300%-->massive increase in overall throughput speed, and a <!--90%+-->significant reduction in soft bounces.
+* The Enhanced MTA allows a massive increase in overall throughput speed and a significant reduction in soft bounces.
-* The Enhanced MTA uses the latest MTA technology to provide you with the optimal throughput speeds for your email delivery.
+* It uses the latest MTA technology to provide you with the optimal throughput speeds for your email delivery.
 * By adapting instantly and automatically to the feedback it receives, it also ensures more accurate and intelligent email delivery with real-time delivery data.

 ## Enhanced MTA specificities {#enhanced-mta-impacts}

 ### New MX rules

-The MX management delivery throughput rules are no longer used.
+MX rules (Mail eXchanger) are the rules that manage communication between a sending server and a receiving server.

 The Enhanced MTA has its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you’re sending emails.

-For more on MX configuration, see [this section](../../installation/using/email-deliverability.md#mx-configuration).

 ### Bounce qualification

-The bounce qualifications in the Campaign **[!UICONTROL Delivery log qualification]** table are no longer used for **synchronous** delivery failure error messages.
-The Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
+For **synchronous** delivery failure error messages, the Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.

 >[!NOTE]
 >
+>Asynchronous bounces are qualified by the inMail process through the **[!UICONTROL Inbound email]** rules.
+For more on this, refer to [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/understanding-delivery-failures.html#bounce-mail-qualification){target="_blank"}.

->The Enhanced MTA qualifies the SMTP bounce and sends that qualification back to Campaign in the form of a bounce code mapped to a Campaign bounce reason and qualification.
+The Enhanced MTA qualifies the SMTP bounce and sends that qualification back to Campaign in the form of a bounce code mapped to a Campaign bounce reason and qualification.

-For more on bounce qualification, see [this section](understanding-delivery-failures.md#bounce-mail-qualification).

-### Delivery throughput

-The Campaign Delivery throughput graph will no longer display the throughput to your email recipients.
-That graph will now show the throughput speed for the relay of your messages from Campaign over to the Enhanced MTA.

-For more on the delivery throughput, see [this section](../../reporting/using/global-reports.md#delivery-throughput).
+Learn more on delivery failures in [Adobe Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/understanding-delivery-failures.html){target="_blank"}

->[!NOTE]
->
->With the [Email Feedback Service](#email-feedback-service) (EFS) capability (currently available as beta), the Campaign Delivery throughput graph is still showing the throughput to your email recipients.

 ### Validity period